scuerq/XELOS/README.md

 python -m server_app
 ```

-Upload `.xlsb` files through the web form to parse basic identification data and
+Upload `.xlsb` files through the web form to parse identification, synthesis and
-display it in a simple dashboard.
-The parser is incomplete but shows how the VBA
+locatif data.
+Once uploaded, visit `/dashboard` to view the records.
+The page
-logic could be migrated to Python.
+accepts optional `table` and `file` parameters to filter the displayed rows.